hu-macsy/lama_old/scai/doc/sphinx/installation/configuration/cuda.rst

    cmake -D CUDA_TOOLKIT_ROOT=<path/to/cuda/installation>

-If CUDA is available on your system but you do not want to use it, you can switch off its use as follows:: bash
+If CUDA is available on your system but you do not want to use it, you can switch off its use as follows

+:: bash

    cmake -D USE_CUDA=OFF